Highlander II: The Quickening: Alternative versions

+The theatrical release of Highlander II was so problematic that it prompted multiple revisions.
+The screenplay contradicted the original film.
+Highlander III: The Sorcerer continued contradicting the narrative of the series.
+Russel Mulcahy eventually created a director's cut of Highlander II that fans consider canon.

+Alternate ending

+Some European theaters showed a final scene which became known as "The Fairy Tale Ending".
+Connor tells Louise he will return to Zeist and convinces her to come with him.
+As they kiss, they start to glow and transform into streaks of light heading into outer space.
+The Special Edition DVD includes an early version of this scene.

 European theatrical release

 In the European theatrical release, the opening segment includes a scene where Brenda Wyatt (Connor MacLeod's lover from the first film) is dying from solar radiation.
 She makes MacLeod promise to stop the ozone crisis before dying.
 Additional scenes include MacLeod and Marcus climbing through a tunnel to get above the Shield to find the ozone layer has returned to normal.
-The ending shows MacLeod returning to Zeist after destroying the Shield, bringing Louise with him (this has been dubbed by fans as the "fairy-tale ending").
+The ending shows MacLeod returning to Zeist after destroying the Shield, bringing Louise with him.

 Renegade Version

-In 1995, Mulcahy made a director's cut version known as the Renegade Version, which became the main version of the film available as the original theatrical cut did not have enough demand to warrant further production for home media.
-As a result, many fans in later years were only able to find the Renegade Version for viewing rather than the original theatrical release.
-The Renegade Version was reconstructed largely from existing material; certain scenes were removed and others added back in and entire sequences of events were changed.
+In 1995, a 108-minute cut of the film became known as the Renegade Version.
+The Renegade Version was reconstructed largely from existing material.
+Certain scenes were removed and others added back in and entire sequences of events were changed.
 All references to the Immortals being aliens from another planet called Zeist were eliminated.

-New sequences include a battle between MacLeod and Katana atop a moving vehicle after they escape the security facility, and MacLeod and Louise climb through a mountain tunnel to emerge above the Shield to confirm that the radiation levels are back to normal (a scene previously only seen in the UK cut).
+The cast and crew reassembled to film a new battle between MacLeod and Katana atop a moving vehicle after they escape the security facility.
+Russell Mulcahy maintains he was not involved in the re-shoots.
+The new footage included MacLeod and Louise climbing through a mountain tunnel to emerge above the Shield to confirm that the radiation levels are back to normal.
 The new version removes a major continuity gaffe from the theatrical version, which had merged two separate sword fights between MacLeod and Katana into one longer climactic battle.
 The director's cut version restores them to two separate battles, although it never shows how or when Connor reacquired his katana.